JannieI/canvas-workstation-V3/src/app/roadmap.md

 5. Add a TABLE widget - similar look and feel as Simplus UI with filters, etc - maybe SlickDataGrid?
 6. Landing page: disable Menu & Statusbar?
 7. Setting min Grid width - wait for Clarity Bug fix
+8.
+9. LocalDB - how to add a table without deleting the IndexDB manually ??

 **API**
 1. Have flexible field selection: ie ..."fields": [A, B, F]